Monogamy relations for relativistically causal correlations: Extremal correlations and monogamy relations

 \subsection{Correlations in triangular setup with $Z=A \oplus B$}

-Notice that since all relations imposed by relativistic causality are linear (no matter which light cone arrangement we consider).
-Additional conditions on the correlations like $P(ab|z)=0$ if $Z \neq A \oplus B$, which can also be imposed as linear equalities for $P(abc|xyz)$, can thus be added and the respective polytope can be described in terms of its extremal vertices.
+Notice that all relations imposed by relativistic causality are linear on the conditional distribution (no matter which light cone arrangement we consider).
+Additional conditions on the correlations like $P(ab|z)=0$ if $Z \neq A \oplus B$, which can also be imposed as linear equalities for \chanfin{$P$}, can thus be added and the respective polytope can be described in terms of its extremal vertices.
 In this case, this is made up from convex combinations of the two extremal points

 Notice that due to the fine-tuned nature needed to enable $Z=A \oplus B$, imposing $P(ab|z)=0$ if $Z \neq A \oplus B$ leads to the same polytope as imposing $P(ab|z)=\frac{1}{2}$ if $Z = A \oplus B$ in combination with the relativistic causality constraints.